jprante/elasticsearch-skywalker/README.md

 - retrieves a ranked list of most frequent terms

-Because Elasticsearch and ELasticsearch Head does already a lot what Luke offers with Lucene, Skywalker has rather few features, just to complement some missing parts.
+Because Elasticsearch and Elasticsearch Head offer already a lot what Luke does with Lucene, Skywalker has rather few features, just to complement some missing parts.

 Planned features